ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-07-23-ux-research-at-sony-by-carol-chung-and-ux-methods-for-game-development-by-hawken-king.md

 ---
 layout: post
 title: 2014 Jul-UX Talk Tokyo #11 - "UX research at Sony" by Carol Chung & "UX methods for game development" by Hawken King.
-snippet: There will be two presentations -  1) "Lean UX in Practice"<br> Mark McFarlane will talk about -
+snippet: 28 participants @ Gengo offices - There will be two presentations -  1) "Lean UX in Practice"<br> Mark McFarlane will talk about -
 ---
 28 participants